Projects by Act.Now

 The series “NOW Promising Practices” showcases living examples of how to strengthen inclusive social cohesion in diverse communities.

-NOW Youth Approach
+NOW Youth Focus

 Involving youth is a cornerstone of our work.
 We acknowledge young people’s unique views, concerns and knowledge.
 By providing skill training and empowerment workshops designed for and with young people and connecting youth and decision-makers, we also make sure young people are equipped to participate and take over active roles in their home towns.